MidHunterX/GNOSIS/README.md

 - [ ] Answer questions asked by other registered accounts in markdown
 - [ ] Answer questions asked by other registered accounts in audio
 - [ ] Answer questions asked by other registered accounts in video
+- [ ] Search for questions and answers
 - [ ] Generate answers using OpenAI API
 - [ ] Generate research materials with duckduckgo API